merely-useful/py-rse/index.md

 while "Untracked files" means Git has noticed that there are things in `bin/`, `data/` and `results/` that it is not yet keeping track of.

-> **Hints from Git**
->
-> After executing Git commands,
-> you may see messages output that differ slightly from what is printed here.
-> For example,
-> you may see a reference to `git restore` after executing the command above.
-> This is because newer versions of Git (>=2.23.0)
-> include commands that streamline some common tasks.
-> The commands presented here will still work,
-> and you can consider any deviation you see to be a reminder
-> to continue checking the documentation (e.g., `git restore --help`)
-> to learn how new features can help your workflow.

 ## Adding Existing Work {#git-cmdline-add-existing}